bsmity13/muledeer_density/README.md

 ## R Script Structure

 Scripts in this repository are meant to be run in numerical order.
 To save space in this repository, intermediate data files that are created by each script are saved as `data/*.rds`, and this pattern has been added to `.gitignore`.
+Thus, users wanting to reproduce this analysis should run the scripts in order to ensure the intermediate files are available for each subsequent step.

 This project is comprised of the following scripts:

   * `01_prep_data.R` -- takes the raw data (`data/muledeer_density.csv`) and formats it for analysis using NIMBLE.
   * `02_fit_model.R` -- runs the MCMC estimation algorithm using [NIMBLE](https://r-nimble.org/).
 Sources the model definition in `99_NIMBLE_defn.R`.